 Our commitment to YOU – Our Approach

 Our commitment to helping you meet your dreams and goals via a student-centered approach is unchanging, and will always remain at the center of all the sessions we deliver.

 We work with language learners since 1996 and so we know a lot about how to keep you at the center of everything we do.
 We have developed our Metrix system which allows you to organize your values and interests so that they can be applied to your language lessons.
 By integrating what is dear to you into your learning and development we ensure that all experiences are relevant and personal to your day-to-day life.
 At We, each lesson is customized and tailored by our friendly coaches and the entire team to make sure you have the best experience learning Japanese.

 Understanding the way in which we learn best, as well as being experts in the matter being taught, is entirely necessary and so it has been a pleasure to share more information about this in today’s blog.
 We hope it has been interesting to you and wish you all the luck along the way with your development.

 Evolution and self-improvement is our goal and we will do this along with you as you set out on your Japanese learning journey.

-Author: Alison, WEs new blog and feature writer
+Author: Alison, WEs English coach and feature writer

 Alison has an Education Studies and English Literature BA Honours, a Masters in Journalism, a yoga and pilates teacher certification and is an experienced copywriter and journalist.